aparnadanalyst-hub/TDAI-Marketing-Analytics/README.md

   consistent across segments, so communication quality is not currently a driver of the engagement or conversion gaps.

+  ### 4. Campaign Effectiveness

+  **Insight**
+  -Paid Intake launch campaigns have the highest cost per enrolment at $1,253.76, driving 66 enrolments (about 24% of the 277 traceable enrolments) from $82,748 in spend.
+  -Consultation reminder campaigns (owned) are the most cost-efficient at $19.81 per enrolment, roughly 63 times cheaper, driving 79 enrolments from just $1,564.85 in spend.
+  -Once a lead books a consultation from a paid Intake launch campaign, conversion to enrolment is healthy at 30.56%, so the high cost per enrolment is driven by the cost of generating each consultation (about $383), not by poor follow-through after booking.
+  -Ad-level data (impressions, clicks, cost per click) would be needed to diagnose consultation-generation cost further, and is not available in this dataset.

 ## Tools Used

 SQL (SQLite), star schema data modelling, marketing funnel analysis.